codingsince1985/geo-golang/README.md

 GeoService in Go
 =

-Why another one?
-Short answer, I want one developed in Go's way, not just in golang.
+A geocoding service developed in Go's way, idiomatic and elegant, not just in golang.

 This project is designed to open to any Geocoding service.
-I've implemented Google, MapQuest and OpenCage clients in ~50 LoC each.
+Based on it, I've also implemented [Google Maps](https://developers.google.com/maps/documentation/geocoding/), [MapQuest](http://www.mapquestapi.com/geocoding/) and [OpenCage](http://geocoder.opencagedata.com/api.html) client in ~50 LoC each.

 Here is how to use it.